Kim-Hongcheol/test_doc/docs/source/delto_3f_introduce.rst

    :width: 600px
    :align: center

-The Delto 3F gripper is an advanced three-fingered robotic gripper designed for versatile manipulation tasks.
+The Delto Gripper-3F is an advanced three-fingered robotic gripper designed for versatile manipulation tasks.
 With its anthropomorphic design and sophisticated control system, it provides exceptional dexterity and precision in grasping various objects.

 Features
 --------